Achieving the Dream

 - Using student success courses to teach skills such as time management and effective study skills.

 There are six Washington colleges among the 23 that joined Achieving the Dream as part of the initiative’s 2006 expansion.

-In 2011, as the six Washington colleges completed their final year in Achieving the Dream, eleven new colleges joined the national initiative:
+In 2011, as the six Washington colleges completed their final year in Achieving the Dream, ten new colleges joined the national initiative:

-In 2013, two more colleges joined the initiative:
+In 2013, three more colleges joined the initiative: